List of BoJack Horseman characters: Judah

 Judah Mannowdog (voiced by Diedrich Bader) is a human part-owner for Princess Carolyn's agency VIM.
-He is depicted as comically deadpan and doesn't seem to really understand humor or sarcasm.
+He is depicted as comically deadpan and does not seem to really understand humor or sarcasm.
 Though he remains unflinchingly loyal to Princess Carolyn even after VIM collapses, he is fired by Princess Carolyn after she finds out about him going behind her back and talking with Charley Witherspoon about a potential merger with Vigor, which he turned down and never brought up to her.

 However, in season 6, when all the assistants in Hollywoo go on strike, he is brought in to handle negotiations for them and subsequently rehired at VIM.
 Near the end of the series he professes his love for Princess Carolyn and in the series finale, the two of them are married.
 He is known for his heavy facial hair and long hair, which is frequently made fun of by guests at VIM.
 His name is a play on You're The Man Now Dog, the name of an online community centered on the creation of hosted memetic web pages, with the name taken from a Sean Connery line in the film Finding Forrester.